symfony-cmf/symfony-cmf-docs/quick_tour/the_big_picture.rst

 Live Editing
 ------------

+Now is the time you become an admin of this site and editing the content using the Web Interface.
+To do this click on "Admin Login" and use the provided credentials.

-You may already noticed the big black bar at the top of the site:
+You'll see that you have a new bar at the top of the page:

 .. image:: ../_images/quick_tour/big-picture-createjs-bar.png